tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 **Verifiable Computation**
-allows a verifier to delegate expensive computations to untrusted third parties and be able check correctness of the proofs these third parties submit.
+allows a verifier to delegate expensive computations to untrusted third parties and be able to check correctness of the proofs these third parties submit.

 **Inductive proofs**
 take advantage of whatever recursion that may be found in a computational problem.